Bing tracking

 All Augsburg TRIO/SSS services are provided at no cost to program participants.
 Students participate in TRIO/SSS throughout their enrollment at Augsburg.

-Augsburg TRIO/SSS also selects 25 incoming first-year, TRIO-eligible students to participate in its Summer Bridge component.
+Augsburg TRIO/SSS also selects up-to 25 incoming first-year, TRIO-eligible students to participate in its Summer Bridge component.

 Additional TRIO-related information (the following links will open a new webpage):